jhu-bids/TermHub/docs/graph.md

 ## Graph display for hierarchical table of concepts
 ### Requirements

 1. Display hierarchical list of all concepts of interest (i.e., in codesets of interest and possibly others found by search or vocab nav)
+   a.
+Fill in gaps where included concepts are descendants of others but in-between nodes are not included.
+That is,
+      if we have unconnected graph, separate components, we would like to find if there are nodes in the graph that would connect them.
+But now (unlike previous versions), we don't want to find ancestors of root nodes to connect stuff.
-2. Performance
+3. Performance
    - Within specific time (e.g., 20 seconds)
    - Backend, frontend, user experience
       - Dynamic hide/display to allow for large sets of concepts
-3. Ordering of nodes
+4. Ordering of nodes
    - sibs: E.g. alphabetical, n descendants, patient/record counts